robrix/Postmodern-Programming/Postmodern Programming.md

 ## Part the Third: Complexity Complex

-It might seem like a non sequitur to jump from talking about abstraction to talking about complexity, but I promise the segue makes sense.
+It might seem like a non sequitur to jump from talking about abstraction to talking about complexity, but I promise the segue makes sense if you’re me.

 Has anyone here been programming for the Mac since before 2011 or for iOS since before 2012?
 Or has anyone written apps without autolayout and then tried writing one with autolayout?